 Yeah.
 Fans talk about the things in the source that they care about, and write fic that incorporates those conversations, and that's awesome.
 And it's something that the published author/audience relationship just doesn't produce.

 reginagiraffe: Stick figure of me with long wavy hair and giraffe on shirt.
-(Stick figure)
+(Default)

 YES!